 The studio is used for classroom instruction and for student-led projects in student organizations and other cross-curricular activities.
 An example of a student-led production is a sports show called Xtreme Sports.
 The new studio utilizes state-of-the-art virtual green-screen technology.
 Students use the larger two studios for most productions.
 The smaller studio is used primarily for class projects.

-To contribute content and to get involved, contact Will Martin at [email protected]
+To contribute content and to get involved, contact

 The Powerhouse of the South is the most visible of the SSU Bands, providing the color and excitement of Tiger Athletics and enrichment of university life.
 The band performs regularly at home and selected away football games, parades, battle of the bands, and accepts invitations to perform throughout the Southeast.
 The band schedule does not conflict with other academic classes.